OpenAgentsInc/v2/docs/systems/chat.md

 ## Implementation Details

-1. **Vercel AI SDK Integration**: The `useChat` hook wraps the Vercel UI `useChat` hook, extending its functionality with custom logic:
+1. **Vercel AI SDK Integration**: The `useChat` hook now wraps the Vercel UI `useChat` hook, extending its functionality with custom logic:
    ```typescript
    import { useChat as useVercelChat, Message as VercelMessage } from 'ai/react';